aaronbloomfield/ccc/hws/tokens/index.md

 - Fri, 10/21: The `minted_at_least_50_coins` key in the `sanity_checks` dictionary was renamed to `minted_at_least_100_coins`
 - Wed, 10/19: added a `nft_id_kept` key in the `other` dictionary in [tokens.py](tokens.py.html) ([src](tokens.py)) for the NFT that you created on your NFT manager and kept for yourself.
-- Tue, 10/18: `count()` in [INFTManager.sol](INFTManager.sol.html) ([src](INFTManager.sol)) was changed to a `view`, and the contract address for the course-wide NFT manager was changed (the Collab landing page is now correct).
+- Tue, 10/18: `count()` in [INFTManager.sol](INFTManager.sol.html) ([src](INFTManager.sol)) was changed to a `view`, and the contract address for the course-wide NFT manager was changed (the Canvas landing page is now correct).
 Clarified that `requestFunds()` is likely to be `pure` in your contract (last bullet point in the ERC-20 section).
 Clarified how Remix reports return values on transactions and how to determine NFT IDs (last two bullet points in the "implementation notes" part of the ERC-721 section).

 ### Part 1: ERC-20 Fungible Token